This flyer was designed to be a quick overview of SCID types and treatments for families of newly diagnosed children. Click here to download.

 This Journey Map outlines the five stages parents experience as they care for their infant with SCID.
 Those stages are diagnosis, pre-treatment, post-treatment, treatment, and the new normal.
 The Journey Map describes how parents may feel at different stages and what their top priorities are for information.
 Click here to view the Journey Map.

 Members of the SCID Compass team published an article in Frontiers in Immunology in May 2020.
-The article described how the team gathered information from parents through surveys and needs assessments to create the SCID Journey Map.
+The article describes how the team gathered information from parents through surveys and needs assessments to create the SCID Journey Map.
 Click here to read the article.

 The IDF Patient Handbook contains chapters on many primay immunodeficiencies including SCID.
 The SCID chapter features an overview of SCID, definitions of several SCID types, clinical presentations of SCID, how SCID is diagnosed, the role of inheritance in SCID, the importance of isolation, and SCID treatments.
 Click here to read the IDF Patient Handbook Chapter on SCID.